kamlesh1808/kamlesh1808/README.md

 ### Hi there 👋

-I am Kamlesh Patel, a hands-on Senior Software Engineer with 20 years of experience.
+Hi, I am Kamlesh Patel - a hands-on Senior Software Engineer with 20 years of experience.

+Currently at Priceline - Hotels Engineering team.

 I lead, plan, design, code, QA, support, manage, and work collaboratively to deliver high-quality features using Scrum.